chrisjz/sm64vr/README.md

 ### King Bob-omb

-* Bug - if he is grabbed at the start, while rotating towards player, an agent related error occurs.
-* Recovers animation after throwing player
+* Freezes when dropped by player.
-* Resets if player leaves boss perimeter
+* Resets if player leaves boss perimeter.
-* Jumps back onto arena if player throws him off the mountain, takes no damage
+* Jumps back onto arena if player throws him off the mountain, takes no damage.

+### Menus

+* Option to show/hide life points.
+* Setting changes are saved to a file and loaded when game starts.
+* Display stats on coins collected in level.
+* Display stats on stars collected in level or world.

 ### Miscellaneous

-* Convert Sixense GUI dialogs into 3D
+* Convert Sixense GUI dialogs into 3D.
-* In-game menu functionality
+* Play game without Rift with normal camera if Rift isn't detected.
 * Shadows for signs, trees.

 ### Enhancements